Augustus Schwaab: Career

-One of Schwaab's first designs upon arriving in the United States was Savannah's Gray Building (1856), on what was then known as Broad Street.
-It is regarded as "one of the finest examples of Greek revival architecture in Georgia".
+One of Schwaab's first designs upon arriving in the United States was Savannah's Gray Building (1856), on what was then known as West Broad Street.
+It is regarded as "one of the finest examples of Greek Revival architecture in Georgia".
 He followed this up with Central of Georgia Depot and Trainshed.

 In 1865, Schwaab was appointed as the chief engineer of the Central Railroad of Georgia.
 Five years later, he entered into an architectural partnership with fellow German, Martin Philip Muller (1829–1876), with whom he designed the final building to house Savannah's City Market.
 It was demolished in 1954.

 In the summer of 1870, the city council of Savannah asked Schwaab to develop a drainage plan for the city.
 He presented several alternatives, and "strongly advised against using the Savannah River as the direct outlet", which would have been the cheapest and most efficient option.
 The city eventually decided to use existing sewer lines to connect with the Bilbo Canal, the course of which ran behind the Atlantic and Gulf Railroad depot to the southeast of Savannah.